GeneralMcPaws/poe_price_predictor/README.md

 * **Ensemble Learning** to produce better results in the Regression approach.

 * **Using GridSearch and K-fold cross validation** to optimise the machine learning models.

+# Coming Soon

+* Decribe how to setup the data pipeline
+* Upload data files